sbmlteam/sbml-test-suite/trunk/test-suite/cases/semantic/+README.txt

 8. LICENSE AND DISTRIBUTION TERMS
 ======================================================================

-For full license information, please refer to the file "LICENSE.txt".
+For full license information, please refer to the file "LICENSE.txt" in the parent directory.
 Briefly, the test case distributions of the SBML Test Suite are distributed under the terms of the LGPL; the overall SBML Test Suite (including the software components) are distributed under the LGPL but include components from other sources licensed under other open-source terms.
 (However, none of the terms are more restrictive than the LGPL.)